cityjson/metadata-extended/README.md

 # MetadataExtended

 CityJSON Extension to store ISO19115-compliant metadata, extends the few metadata properties of the core.
 Works with CityJSON v1.1+

-The v1.1 core has now only those 6 properties allowed:
+The CityJSON v1.1 core `"metadata"` has only those 6 properties allowed:

   - citymodelIdentifier
   - datasetTitle